 When we were returning from there, I was furious at him.
 I scolded him and asked him why he didn’t hug his son or took him on his lap.

 He told that his wife had an extramarital affair but despite that, she got married to him.
 In his seven years of marriage, he had tried his best to be a successful provider and protector for his family.
 He bought that expensive flat for his family’s convenience.
-But after they moved into the flat his wife showed him her true colors.
+But after they moved into the flat his wife showed him her true colours.
 Eventually, she filled all false cases against him and his ailing mother and made them vacate their own flat and stay in a small rented flat in a different place.
 All these while he continued to pay bank EMI and interim maintenance to his wife and child.
 He also mentioned that his wife was staying in that flat where her paramour was a repeat visitor.

 I was still wondering why he didn’t take his son on his lap when he continued saying that if he tried to get any closer to his son, his wife would have beaten the child mercilessly when he returned home.
 That was the reason even though both of them wanted to hug each other no one went ahead with the idea.
 He also told me that all other children were his wife’s spies who would report every minute details to the mother of the child.
 The child was strictly instructed by his mother not to meet my friend or talk to him.

 His name is not important.
 He can be anyone among us.
-Any of successful men who are the providers and protractors of their wives and believe buying luxury for their wife is their prime goal in life.
+Any of the successful men who are the providers and protractors of their wives and believe buying luxury for their wife is their prime goal in life.
 These are the protectors of women who don’t know how to protect themselves from the same women they protect.